-NOTE F - RISK MANAGEMENT
+NOTE E - RISK MANAGEMENT

 The government is exposed to various risks of loss related to torts; theft of, damage to and destruction of assets; errors and omissions; and natural disasters for which the government carries commercial insurance.
-There were no settled claims within the last three years,
+Settled claims from these risks have not exceeded commercial insurance coverage over the past three years.

-NOTE G - THIRD PARTY ADMINISTRATOR
+NOTE F - THIRD PARTY ADMINISTRATOR